Unified-Help/Staff-Side/README.md

 # Staff-Side
 If you need to add/remove/change links in sidebar/navbar, just look for the comments.
 The line below the comments is where you will be able to make your necessary changes.

+Make sure to "pip install dash" before running staff-side __init__.
+It will take about two minutes.

 If you want to make a new HTML file that extends “base.html”, copy paste the following code into the new html file:

 {% extends "/base.html" %}